Forms

 First, You can create separate fields for each upload.
 This is useful if each has a separate purpose, like Resume, Cover Letter, and Headshot.
 You'll need to explicitly create each and every one in your formset.

-Or, you can enable multiple files on one field by dropping the max_files setting on your assets field, and using array syntax on your input by adding a set of square brackets to the name attribute:
+Or, you can enable multiple files on one field by dropping the max_files setting on your field, and using array syntax on your input by adding a set of square brackets to the name attribute:

 <input type="file" name="selfies[]" multiple />